seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 herb-grace o' Sundays: O you must wear your rue with
 a difference.
 There's a daisy: I would give you
 some violets, but they withered all when my father
-died: they say he made a good end,—
+died: they say he made a good end,--

 *\[Sings]*
 For bonny sweet Robin is all my joy.